History and Government, MA

 Vision Statement

 The Master of Arts in history and government offers a broad foundation in the disciplines of history and political science.
 Students can earn the degree completely on-line, on-campus, or with a mix of in-person and online courses.
+The program offers flexible schedule opportunities to working professionals in the areas of government and education.
+The students can fuel their careers with a purposeful and versatile curriculum.

 Program Contact Information